Richard Riley

 Richard Wilson Riley (born January 2, 1933) is an American politician who served as the sixth United States secretary of education from 1993 to 2001 under President Bill Clinton and as the 111th governor of South Carolina from 1979 to 1987.
 He is a member of the Democratic Party.
 Riley is the only Democrat to serve two consecutive terms as governor in the time since the state constitution was amended to allow governors to serve consecutive terms.

 Early life and career

 Richard Riley was born on January 2, 1933, in Greenville, South Carolina, to Edward P. "Ted" Riley and the former Martha (née Dixon) Riley.
-He graduated cum laude from Furman University, where he was a member of the South Carolina Phi chapter of Sigma Alpha Epsilon, in 1954 and received his law degree from the University of South Carolina.
+He graduated cum laude from Furman University, where he was a member of the South Carolina Phi chapter of Sigma Alpha Epsilon, in 1954 and received his Juris Doctor degree from the University of South Carolina School of Law.

 Riley served in the South Carolina House of Representatives from 1963 to 1967.
 He served in the South Carolina Senate from 1967 to 1977.